adamkurth/reborn_dev/doc/source/installation.rst

     import bornagain

 The above might fail if you are missing dependencies, which are described below.
-Another possible mode of failure is that you have not compiled the fortran code that bornagain uses, which is discussed in the next section.
+Another possible mode of failure is that you have not compiled the Fortran code that bornagain uses, which is discussed in the next section.

 Compilation of Fortran code
 ---------------------------

 There are a couple of bornagain modules that use compiled Fortran code.
-We use the f2py program to compile Fortran code and create Python modules.
+We use the f2py program that comes with Numpy to compile Fortran code and create Python modules.
 Although it *shouldn't* be strictly necessary to compile these to use some of the basic bornagain classes, you should go ahead and compile them since the f2py program that is included with numpy makes this process quite simple.
 Try the following: